overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 But to state that objectively, we can run **Cognitive Complexity** [$_{[2]}$](https://www.sonarsource.com/docs/CognitiveComplexity.pdf) metrics on this code, using a popular Code Quality tool called **SonarQube™**[$_{[3]}$](https://docs.sonarqube.org/latest/user-guide/metric-definitions/).

-Our current imperative approach records **high** values for both these metrics.
+Our current imperative approach records **high** values for both of these metrics.
 (Results to be run and explained during the talk).

 # Need for Better Design